 Fraternal Order of Police Releases Statement Slamming Nike for Propping Up Cop-Hater Colin Kaepernick

-Colin Kaepernick started a national uproar after kneeling during the National Anthem at NFL games as a commentary against police abuse.
+Colin Kaepernick started a national uproar after kneeling during the National Anthem at NFL games as a commentary against alleged police abuse of African-Americans.

 Kaepernick took it a step further when he wore ‘cops as pigs’ socks at his football practice.

-Kaepernick has been cheered and celebrated on the left for his slam on the country and police officers.
+Kaepernick was cheered and celebrated on the left for his slam on the country and police officers.

 On Monday Nike announced they were hiring Colin Kaepernick for their 30th Anniversary advertising campaign.

 On Tuesday the Fraternal Order of Police released a statement on Nike’s latest hire.

 “If Nike chooses to create an ad campaign featuring a former quarterback who describes cops as ‘pigs’ and makes large donations to the family of a convicted cop killer and wanted fugitive, Joanne Chesimard, who murdered New Jersey State Trooper Werner Foerster in cold blood in 1973, they are free to do so.